 I have made these Low Carb Everything Bagels for so many people over the holidays and everyone (whether low carb or not) has loved them.

-You do not need to toast these bagels, just slice them in half and top with your favorite bagel toppings.
+You do not need to toast these bagels, just slice them in half and top with your favorite bagel toppings!
+While they are a little softer than a toasted bagel, they taste like pure carb-y bagel heaven.

 They have all the flavors you expect of a traditional everything bagel, but clock in at just 5 net carbs and are missing all the gluten!

-You can wrap the leftovers individually and store them on the counter, however they will not be as fluffy as they are hot out of the oven.
+You can wrap the leftovers individually and store them in the fridge.
+They will not be as fluffy as they are hot out of the oven, but they are still pretty tasty once you slice them and toast them in the toaster to rewarm them up.

-I can not wait for you all to try these Low Carb Everything Bagels!
+I can not wait for you all to try these Keto Bagels!
 I know you are going to love them!!

 - 1 1/2 cups almond flour